FrontEndFoxes/curriculum/workshop/minis/mini7.md

 },
 ```

-Go back to `Home.vue` and bring that data over by importing the store State and adding the state data you want to access in a computed property:
+Go back to `Home.vue` and bring that data over by importing the store state and adding the state data you want to access in a computed property.
+Overwrite the entire `<script>` block in `/views/Home.vue`:

 ```js
 <script>